ddrohan/android-101-labs-as/session2/lab/md/step03.md

 Finding the log message can be very difficult, unless you set a filter.
 In the 'LogCat' view in Android Studio, create a filter like this:

+Choose "Edit Filter Configuration" on the right-hand-side of the LogCat View

 ![](../img/lab2s304.png)

 Enter the name and filter as below